KryptoCibule virus removal guide

-More examples of malware that cyber criminals use to hijack clipboard/replace cryptocurrency wallet addresses, steal wallets and/or mine cryptocurrency on other computer are ApocalypseClipper, Anubis Stealer, BitRAT and E-Clipper.
-Typically, victims of such malware lose money (one or another cryptocurrency), experience issues related to privacy.
+More examples of malware, which cyber criminals use to hijack clipboard/replace cryptocurrency wallet addresses, steal wallets and/or mine cryptocurrency on other computers, include ApocalypseClipper, Anubis Stealer, BitRAT and E-Clipper.
+Typically, victims of such malware lose money (through cryptocurrencies) and experience issues relating to privacy.

 How did KryptoCibule infiltrate my computer?

-Research shows that KryptoCibule is distributed through ZIP files that contain installers for cracked or pirated software, games.
+Research shows that KryptoCibule is distributed through ZIP files that contain installers for cracked or pirated software and games.
 These ZIP files are distributed through malicious torrents.
-Additionally, users who have downloaded files used to distribute KryptoCibule are used to seed both the torrents used by the malicious software and the malicious torrents that help spread it.
-It means that malicious files are available for other users to download, which helps spread the KryptoCibule faster.
-It is worthwhile that cyber criminals can use other Peer-to-Per networks (like eMule) to spread malware too.
-Also, they often use malspam campaigns (emails), other untrustworthy file and software download sources like unofficial pages, free file hosting pages, freeware download sites, unofficial software activation tools, third party updaters as tools to trick users into installing malware on their computers.
+Additionally, people who have downloaded files employed to distribute KryptoCibule seed the torrents used by the malicious software and the malicious torrents that help spread it.
+Therefore, malicious files are available for other users to download, which helps spread KryptoCibule faster.
+Note that cyber criminals can also use other Peer-to-Peer networks (eMule) to spread malware.
+They often use malspam campaigns (emails), other untrusted file and software download sources such as unofficial pages, free file hosting pages, freeware download sites, unofficial software activation tools, and third party updaters to trick users into installing malware onto their computers.

-It is important update and/or activate software with tools that are designed by official software developers and not some third party activation, updating tools.
-Such tools often are the reason behind unintentional installation of malware.
-Besides, it is not legal to use 'cracking' to activate any licensed software.
-Programs and files should not be downloaded (or installed) through third party downloaders, installers, Peer-to-Peer networks from unofficial pages, and other channels, sources of this kind.
-The safest way to do it is to use official websites and direct links for that.
+It is important update and activate software with tools that are designed by official software developers.
+Avoid third party activation, updating tools, since these are often the reason behind unintentional installation of malware.
+Furthermore, it is illegal to use 'cracking' programs to activate any licensed software.
+Programs and files should NOT be downloaded or installed through third party downloaders/installers, Peer-to-Peer networks from unofficial pages, or other channels and sources of this kind.
+Use official websites and direct links.
 Attachments and website links in irrelevant emails that are sent from unknown, suspicious addresses should not be opened.
-It is common that such emails are sent by cyber criminals, besides, they often disguise them as important, official.
-One more way to keep operating systems safe is to regularly scan them for threats with a reputable antivirus or anti-spyware software.
-If you believe that your computer is already infected, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.
+Commonly, these emails are sent by cyber criminals who often disguise them as important and official.
+Keep operating systems safe by regularly scanning them for threats with reputable antivirus or anti-spyware software.
+If you believe that your computer is already infected, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate infiltrated malware.

 Torrent website used to distribute KryptoCibule: